wetw0rk/AWE-PREP/README.md

 Below are some references used throughout my journey.
 Please keep in mind that I try to include resources in each blog post as well.
 I like many others stand on the shoulders of giants.

+I also wanted to thank God my lord and savior Jesus Christ, I feel incredible blessed to be where I am today.

 ```
 https://codemachine.com/index.html
 https://codemachine.com/trainings/winmal.html